-A dramatic landscape plant as well as a culinary herb.
-The brownish bronze color which deepens as the season wears on, is truly unique in our experience.
-The flavor and use are similar to those for regular fennel.
-Mustard yellow umbel shaped flowers appear late in the season, following with the flavorful seeds.
-Plant toward the edges or borders of vegetable gardens, it not a good companion when planted to closely with other vegetables, especially beans, tomato, dill, and carrots.
+The Bronze Fennel is a dramatic landscape plant as well as a culinary herb.
+The brownish bronze color which deepens as the season wears on is truly unique in our experience.
+The flavor and use are similar to those of regular fennel.
+Mustard yellow umbel-shaped flowers appear late in the season, followed by flavorful seeds.
+Plant toward the edges or borders of vegetable gardens.
+Bronze Fennel is said to not be a good companion when planted too closely with other vegetables, especially beans, tomatoes, dill, and carrots.

 Germination: 7-14 days